facebookincubator/MY_ENUM/CONTRIBUTING.md

 We want to make contributing to this project as easy and transparent as possible.

-## Our Development Process
-... (in particular how this is synced with internal changes to the project)

 ## Pull Requests
 We actively welcome your pull requests.

 1. Fork the repo and create your branch from `master`.
 2. If you've added code that should be tested, add tests.
-3. If you've changed APIs, update the documentation.
+3. If you've changed APIs, update the comments and README.md.
-4. Ensure the test suite passes.
+4. Ensure the test suite passes, including clang-format formatting.
-5. Make sure your code lints.
-6. If you haven't already, complete the Contributor License Agreement ("CLA").
+5. If you haven't already, complete the Contributor License Agreement ("CLA").

 ## Contributor License Agreement ("CLA")
 In order to accept your pull request, we need you to submit a CLA.
 You only need